 A Short Yoga Routine for Bloating/Digestive Health

-A seated forward fold is a simple beginner pose done in a sitting position.
+Seated forward fold is a simple, beginner pose, done in a sitting position.
 It stretches muscles and focuses on the upper and lower back, as well as the hamstrings and hips.

-To perform this pose, it's much like it sounds.
-From a seated position on your mat, stretch your legs straight in from of you, with your legs together.
-Begin by taking a deep breath inward, and then as you exhale reach your arms down toward your feet, grasping the heels if possible.
+To perform this pose, it’s much like it sounds.
+Furthermore, from a seated position on your mat, stretch your legs straight in front of you, legs together.
+Begin by taking a deep breath inward, and then as you exhale, reach your arms down toward your feet, grasping the heels if possible.

 Child’s pose is similar to a seated fold, in that you fold your body over your legs to create sufficient stomach pressure, touted to stimulate your bowels.
 However, instead of staying seated on your bum, you are kneeling.

-To start a child's pose you want to be kneeling.
+To begin Child’s pose you want to be kneeling.
 Your legs and feet should be tucked under your butt, securely.
-Then you should lean forward and extend your hands in front of you.
-The child's pose in one of the more popular yoga poses.
-It is oftentimes part of a restorative yoga session.
-It benefits the lower back (stretches' the spine), upper back, hips, knees, and neck.
+Then, you should lean forward and extend your hands in front of you.
+Child’s pose in one of the more popular yoga poses.
+Oftentimes, part of a restorative yoga session.
+It benefits the lower back (stretches’ the spine), upper back, hips, knees, and neck.

 This pose is said to massage internal organs, calm the mind and body, and relax the shoulders and neck regions.

-An intermediate standing yoga pose that offers a great side-bend and stretch, the triangle pose differs from the two previous poses, but may still offer an effective solution to your gut issues.
+An intermediate standing yoga pose that offers a great side-bend and stretch, the triangle pose differs from the two previous poses.
+However, may still offer aide to your gut issues.

 This standing pose can benefit your arms, shoulders, back, biceps, core, hamstrings, chest and quadriceps.

-To start the triangle pose, you need to spread your legs wide (3 feet apart).
-Inhale, placing your arms out and above your head, then reach down and twist to one side.
+Firstly, spread your legs wide (3 feet apart).
+Inhale, placing your arms out and above your head.
+Then, reach down and twist to one side.
 Turn your right foot outward, keeping your left foot/toes pointing straight ahead.
-Switch to the other side, once you've held the triangle pose for several breaths.
+Switch to the other side, once you’ve held the triangle pose for several breaths.

-This pose places pressor or compresses the side of the abdominal muscles closest to the floor, the other side of the abdomen/hip area is stretched.
+This pose places pressor or compresses the side of the abdominal muscles closest to the floor, while the other side of the abdomen/hip area, is stretched.
 It is said to help with stimulating your bowels.

-A reclined twist is touted as another beneficial posture for gut health and digestion, said to help strengthen not only abdominal muscles, but improve the function of various organs and the digestive tract.
+A reclined twist is touted as another beneficial posture for gut health and digestion.
+Touted to strengthen not only abdominal muscles, but improve the function of various organs and the digestive tract.
 Other benefits include flexibility of the spine, hips and shoulders.

-To preform this maneuver you'll need to be supine, with the back straight, then bend both your legs upward.
-Slowly lower both your legs to one side of your body.
-They should be stacked, and your arms should be shaped like the letter T. You should attempt for both shoulder blades to make contact with the mat.
+To preform this maneuver you’ll need to be supine, with the back straight.
+Then, bend both your legs upward.
+Slowly lower both your legs to one side of the body.
+They should be stacked, and your arms should be shaped like the letter T. Attempt for both shoulder blades to make contact with the mat.

-Pay attention to your breath as you sink into the reclined twist, and hold the pose for a least a minute.
+Pay attention to your breath as you sink into the reclined twist, and hold the pose for a least one minute.

-The seated spinal twist is the final pose we'll talk about in our post, and it involves another twist like maneuver.
+Seated spinal twist is the final pose we’ll talk about in our post.
+It also involves a twist like maneuver.
 An intermediate type yoga pose, that can benefit and stretch muscles in your back, biceps, core, hips and neck.

-Twists, in general, are said to hit many of the body's organs, and provide even-pressure throughout the torso region.
-The pressing of the lower abdomen, simulates the internal organs for better digestive functioning.
+Twists, in general, are said to hit many of the body’s organs, providing even-pressure throughout the torso region.
+The pressing of the lower abdomen simulates the internal organs for better digestive functioning.
 This pose also helps to strengthen the back and abdominal muscles with longer holds.

 A seated twist is done, just how it sounds, however does have multiple variations.
-Begin by sitting and having your legs out on your mat, straightened.
-Then, you'll want to choose one leg to cross over your other.
+Begin by sitting, having your legs out on your mat, straightened.
+Then, you’ll want to choose one leg to cross-over your other.
 Cross this leg so that your knee is bent and your foot is near the kneecap of your straightened leg.